CyberBotX/fsb5_split/README.md

 under the Build settings of the project's properties.
 (Alternatively, just use the *Debug with FMOD* or *Release with FMOD* build configurations.)

+**NOTE:** Having FMOD output to a .wav is not well tested and may produce .wav files that are not correct.

 ## Running

 The tool is a C# console tool.
 You will need to run it from the command line.
 Syntax is: